 Turkey stock can be used to impart lots of flavor to many different recipes.

-- a base for turkey soup
+- a base for soups

 - a base for turkey pot pie

 Homemade stock is a great way to control seasonings, including the amount of salt in a recipe.
 The stock can be seasoned to taste with salt and pepper when added to other recipes.

 You may also like this recipe for homemade Vegetable Stock.